 Recent statistics show that fatal truck accidents are on the rise after years of declines, reaching nearly 4,500 fatal crashes per year.
 Truck accidents involving injuries are also are on the rise after dropping for several years, shooting up to almost 120,000 annually.
 Local statistics do not contradict the national statistics.
 Traffic accidents in Fort Worth are up more than 20 percent in recent years.
 A section of I-35 West in Fort Worth ranks as one of the most congested roads in Texas, with the accidents that accompany high volumes of traffic.
 Local police statistics show that nine out of the 10 top locations for traffic accidents in Fort Worth lie along this stretch of road.

 Statewide, traffic accidents in Texas continue to pose a growing hazard.
 According to recent statistics from the state, the fatality rate per vehicle miles is rising, as is the overall number of people killed on Texas roads annually.
 In the most recent available figures, road deaths hit 3,800, a jump of almost 6 percent over the previous year.
-As traffic in Texas increases, so, too, do the number of people dying on Texas roadways.
+As traffic in the Lone Star state increases, so, too, do the number of people dying on the roadways in and around Dallas and Forth Worth.
 More than 14,000 traffic accidents in Texas each year result in injuries, leaving 18,000 people seriously hurt in those accidents.

-National statistics show that commercial trucks are a big part of those accidents in Texas that resulted in people dying.
-Of the 5,000 fatal traffic accidents in Texas in one recent year, the federal numbers show that more than 500 of those accidents involved large commercial trucks, accounting for nearly 11 percent of all fatal traffic crashes in Texas.
+National statistics show that commercial trucks are a big part of those fatal accidents.
+Of the 5,000 fatal traffic accidents in the state in one recent year, the federal numbers show that more than 500 of those accidents involved large commercial trucks, accounting for nearly 11 percent of all fatal traffic crashes here.
 Amazingly, the Texas numbers for fatal crashes involving large trucks amounted to more than 14 percent of all such accidents nationwide.

-In no instance when a passenger vehicle is involved with a large commercial truck—a tractor-trailer, semi, big rig, 18-wheeler or whatever other names you use to describe such trucks—do the odds favor the passenger vehicle.
+In car accidents with a large commercial truck—a tractor-trailer, semi, big rig, 18-wheeler or whatever other names you use to describe such trucks—do the odds favor the passenger vehicle.
 Simply put, when tractor-trailers and cars collide, cars lose.
 Moreover, this isn’t some abstract competition—lives are lost, and serious injuries suffered, and the clear majority of those deaths and injuries occur to the occupants of the passenger vehicles involved in accidents with tractor-trailers.

 While recent federal statistics indicate that 73 percent of fatalities in accidents involving large commercial trucks were occupants of other vehicles, 17 percent were occupants of the trucks, and 10 percent were pedestrians, bicyclists, and other people who were not in a car, those statistics are a touch misleading.
 While three-quarters of the deaths happening to occupants of other vehicles might seem one-sided enough, the full story is even worse.
 In fatal accidents involving large commercial trucks—tractor-trailers—and a passenger vehicle, the occupants of the passenger vehicles suffered 97 percent of the fatalities.
 In other words, most of the deaths of truck occupants occurred in single-vehicle crashes or crashes only involving other trucks.
 Once a passenger vehicle enters the equation, almost everyone who perishes as a result of an accident is one of the people in the passenger vehicle.